Bella Traición

-"Bella Traición" (English: "Beautiful Betrayal"), is the official second single from Belinda's second studio album Utopía (2006).
+"Bella Traición" (English: "Beautiful Betrayal"), is the official second single from Mexican singer-songwriter Belinda for her second studio album Utopía (2006).

 Information

 The song debuted at number 32 in the U.S. Billboard Hot Latin Tracks and at number 28 in Los 40 Principales.
 On August 29, 2007, the song received a Latin Grammy nomination for Song of the Year.
-The English version called "End Of the Day", was featured on the re-release of the album, known as Utopía², but didn't have a release, like the other two singles.
+The English version called "End of the Day", was featured on the re-release of the album, known as Utopía², but didn't have a release, like the other two singles.

 Music video

 The music video was directed by Scott Speer who also directed Ni Freud Ni Tu Mamá.
 The music video begins in a library with Belinda opening a book called "Bella Traición."
 She then appears in an old house playing two different characters dressed in goth costumes and singing with her band.
 The video ends with her in the same pose as in her album cover Utopía.
 She is even seen in confession.
 The video was released March 5, 2007, and on October 18, 2007, it won for Video Of The Year at the Los Premios MTV Latinoamérica 2007.